Technology

 The 778S supports PCM up to 32-bit/768kHz and native DSD up to DSD512, alongside a comprehensive list of lossless and lossy formats including FLAC, ALAC, WAV, AIFF, APE, MP3, AAC and OGG.
 In short, it plays everything.

-The Mission 778S network music streamer will be available from late January in black or silver, priced at £799.
+The Mission 778S network music streamer is available late January in black or silver, priced at £799.